About Us

 Enhancing and strengthening the capacity of African Indigenous Women through participation, social, economic, political empowerment as well as protection of their rights

-Indigenous Women from different regions in Africa sharing their Climate change impact stories during COP27 Meeting
+Indigenous Women from different regions in Africa share their Climate change impact stories

 What people say?